 Squint in children is usually more noticeable at the end of the day, and may become more evident when a child is:

 - Following extensive close-up concentration

 Treatment of a squint

 Contrary to popular belief, a squint can be treated irrespective of age.
-However, the best approach for treating childhood squint may sometimes vary on an individual basis.
-Some squints can be treated with glasses or contact lenses, others with Botox, and some patients need a surgical procedure for a definitive cure.
+However, the best approach for treating childhood squint vary on an individual basis.
+Some squints can be treated with glasses or contact lenses, others with Botox, and some patients need squint surgery for a definitive cure.
 Mr Saurabh Jain will discuss the options with you thoroughly and explain exactly what’s involved before any decisions are made.

-The decision for surgery differs per patient.
+The decision for squint surgery differs per patient.
 However, with a number of advances in microsurgical skills and with improved techniques over the last few years, squint surgery is now much safer and more successful than before.

 Small incision squint surgery

 Mr Saurabh Jain has pioneered small incision squint surgery in the UK.
 By making a small incision that is hidden under the lower eyelid, there is no visible scarring.